 - Chevron B29 [29-75-30] (Brian Redman): Built as a works development car, and tested by Brian Redman.
-Then run for Hans Binder in F2 under the Obermoser/Team Warsteiner Eurorace for Hans Binder to drive in Formula 2 with a Rosche BMW engine, when it was reported to be chassis 32.
-Brian Redman drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, as part of the Fred Opert team.
+Then run for Hans Binder in F2 under the Obermoser/Team Warsteiner Eurorace banner for Hans Binder to drive in Formula 2 with a Rosche BMW engine, when it was reported to be chassis 32.
+Brian Redman drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, this time as part of the Fred Opert team.
 Sold in New Zealand to David Oxton, fitted with a Formula Pacific BDA engine and raced in the New Zealand Formula Pacific series in January 1977.
 Then to Eric Morgan for Gold Star and International races from 1977 to 1981.
 Sold to Chris Read for 1982.
 Later history with the car indicates that it was sold by Read to Kenny Smith in 1991, then to Brian Sampson in 1992, then Peter Whelan in 2000, and Miles Jackson in 2008.